-Dr. Bovio realizes the effect dry eyes has on everyday life for so many patients and has embraced the newest treatments.
-He has held lectures for the Sarasota Sjogren’s Society at Sarasota Memorial about dry eyes.
-With a successful balance of treatments, you can reduce and often eliminate your symptoms.
+Gulfcoast Eye Center realizes the effect dry eyes has on everyday life for so many patients and has embraced the newest treatments.
+We’ve learned that with a successful balance of treatments, you can reduce and often eliminate your symptoms.

 What causes dry eyes?

 Many patients are living with the symptoms of dry eyes when all along there is successful treatment available.
 The major list of causes of dry eyes include:

 All these causes of dry eyes need to be treated differently.

 In addition, many patients have multiple causes for their dry eyes.

 Proper diagnosis is crucial.
 We use such tests as Tear Lab which measures the osmolarity of the patient’s tear film.